Email FacebookTwitterMenu burgerClose thin

 Pros of Joint Brokerage Accounts

 Finally, joint brokerage accounts allow the pooling of resources.
-This allows both account holders to take advantage of lower fees and transactions costs and the power of compounding of interest.
-This can be hugely helpful for all parties involved.
+This allows both account holders to take advantage of lower fees and transactions costs, as well as the power of compounding of interest.
+This can be helpful for all parties involved.

 Cons of Joint Brokerage Accounts

 Joint brokerage accounts don’t allow the designation of beneficiaries.
-If the joint owners were to die at the same time, the account could be put in probate for that process to sort out how the money should be distributed, which could take one year or longer.
+If the joint owners were to die at the same time, the account could be put in probate.
+Probate sorts out how the money should be distributed, but the process could take a year or even longer.

 Joint brokerages are also at greater risk from creditors.
 If one of the owners of a joint brokerage account encounters trouble with debts and creditors, the joint account could be seized if the creditors come after the assets of one of the individuals.
 That puts the other individual in financial jeopardy.

-If you own a joint brokerage account with someone other than your spouse, any deposits you make into the joint account could be deemed a gift to the other account holder, which could trigger gift tax liabilities.
-Depending on the laws in your state, the gift tax could be triggered when you deposit the money or when you withdraw the money.
-Check with an attorney or your tax accountant in this case.
+If you own a joint brokerage account with someone other than your spouse, any deposits you make into the joint account could be considered a gift to the other account holder, which could trigger gift tax liabilities.
+Depending on the laws in your state, the gift tax could be triggered when you deposit the money, or when you withdraw it.
+It might be a good idea to check with an attorney or your tax accountant if you find yourself in this situation.

 Bottom Line

 • Investing is often easier when you’re working with a financial professional like a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area.
+You can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Estate planning and planning for your financial future can be complicated.
 SmartAsset has you covered with tons of free online resources.
 For inheritance laws by state and other great estate planning tips, look at SmartAsset’s Estate Planning Guide.